 Other studies show that 35 percent to 48 percent of the people who have intermittent explosive disorders also live with addiction.

 There are highly qualified dual diagnosis treatment programs available today.
 These programs are suitable if you have been diagnosed with both a mental health disorder as well as a substance use disorder or an addiction.

 The treatment services provided by these programs are highly effective and integrated.
 This is because you need them to manage all the disorders that you have been struggling with at the same time so that none of them aggravates the other or causes you to suffer a relapse or a recurrence of any of these disorders.

-Serenity Behavioral Health Systems McDuffie Behavioral Health Services is a facility in Thomson, GA providing services in and around McDuffie County.
+Serenity Behavioral Health Systems McDuffie Behavioral Health Services is a rehab program providing services in and around McDuffie County.

 They provide a wide range of services, settings and treatment approaches such as:Psychotropic Medication, Outpatient Drug Rehab, Cognitive Behavior Therapy.

 They offer special programs that are tailored to unique individual needs such as: Case Management and Supported Employment.